On-board diagnostics: OBD-II

 OBD-II is an improvement over OBD-I in both capability and standardization.
 The OBD-II standard specifies the type of diagnostic connector and its pinout, the electrical signalling protocols available, and the messaging format.
 It also provides a candidate list of vehicle parameters to monitor along with how to encode the data for each.
 There is a pin in the connector that provides power for the scan tool from the vehicle battery, which eliminates the need to connect a scan tool to a power source separately.
 However, some technicians might still connect the scan tool to an auxiliary power source to protect data in the unusual event that a vehicle experiences a loss of electrical power due to a malfunction.
 Finally, the OBD-II standard provides an extensible list of DTCs.
 As a result of this standardization, a single device can query the on-board computer(s) in any vehicle.
 This OBD-II came in two models OBD-IIA and OBD-IIB.
 OBD-II standardization was prompted by emissions requirements, and though only emission-related codes and data are required to be transmitted through it, most manufacturers have made the OBD-II Data Link Connector the only one in the vehicle through which all systems are diagnosed and programmed.
 OBD-II Diagnostic Trouble Codes are 4-digit, preceded by a letter: P for powertrain (engine and transmission), B for body, C for chassis, and U for network.

 OBD-II diagnostic connector

-The OBD-II specification provides for a standardized hardware interface — the female 16-pin (2x8) J1962 connector, where type A is used for 12 Volt vehicles and type B for 24 Volt vehicles.
-Unlike the OBD-I connector, which was sometimes found under the hood of the vehicle, the OBD-II connector is required to be within 2 ft of the steering wheel (unless an exemption is applied for by the manufacturer, in which case it is still somewhere within reach of the driver).
+The OBD-II specification provides for a standardized hardware interface — the female 16-pin (2x8) J1962 connector, where type A is used for 12-volt vehicles and type B for 24-volt vehicles.
+Unlike the OBD-I connector, which was sometimes found under the bonnet of the vehicle, the OBD-II connector is required to be within 2 ft of the steering wheel (unless an exemption is applied for by the manufacturer, in which case it is still somewhere within reach of the driver).

 SAE J1962 defines the pinout of the connector as:

 The assignment of unspecified pins is left to the vehicle manufacturer's discretion.